fennifith/mdjavadoc/cli/README.md

 ### `--filter`

 This argument can be used to specify a RegEx statement to filter out unwanted files to parse in a directory.
 This argument defaults to `/^(?!\.).*/`, which will exclude any file name which begins with a ".".
-If you wanted to exclude all files except those which end in `.java`, you could set this argument to `"/.*(.java)$/"`; likewise for any other file extension.
+If you wanted to exclude all files except those which end in `.java`, you could set this argument to `".*(\\.java)$"`; likewise for any other file extension.

 ### `--prefix`